Annual Massachusetts Adult Immunization Conference (MAIC)

-The Massachusetts Department of Public Health (MDPH), in collaboration with the Massachusetts Immunization Action Partnership (MIAP), hosts an annual, full-day conference focused on pediatric immunization.
-More than 400 immunization providers attend the conference to support statewide efforts to optimize pediatric immunization in Massachusetts.
-The conference provides the most current pediatric immunization information and offers the opportunity for participants to network with colleagues and to share strategies for improving Massachusetts pediatric immunization rates.
-The conference attracts physicians, nurse practitioners, nurses, physician assistants, medical assistants, community outreach and public health workers, immunization coalition members, and office staff who work in pediatric healthcare settings and civic organizations.
+The Massachusetts Department of Public Health (MDPH), in collaboration with the Massachusetts Immunization Action Partnership (MIAP), hosts an annual, full-day conference focused on pediatric immunization every October.
+The Conference attracts 350-400 immunization providers typically, supporting statewide efforts to optimize pediatric immunization in Massachusetts.
+We provide the latest recommendations and share strategies to improve pediatric immunization rates in the Commonwealth.
+The conference attracts physicians, nurses, physician assistants, medical assistants, community outreach and public health workers, immunization coalition members, and other staff who work in pediatric healthcare settings and civic organizations.

 Immunization Division social media campaigns

 The Massachusetts Department of Public Health (MDPH) Immunization Division, in coordination with the MDPH Communications Office, creates social media campaigns to discuss immunization related topics.
 These campaigns are geared towards the general public to highlight the importance of immunizations across the lifespan.

 Please follow the DPH Twitter to see immunization related topics throughout the year.
 Healthcare professionals are encouraged to retweet messages they find interesting.

 Some examples of campaigns include: